scullycdp/just-the-docs/newpage.md

 layout: default
 ---

-# this is what's on the left side and in the tab

-All notable user-facing changes to this project are documented in this file.
+# This is my first page

+So the one pound thing is at the top of the page but the title is the name of that tab and the navigation on the left side

+## notes to self